ro8inmorgan/LedControl/README.md

 B Button to quit the application
 Please quit the app using the B button and not by holding the power button as that will also stop the Led Control background process

+## Todo
+- Update the UI.
+- Allow brightness control.
+- Save brightness information to a config file and read from it at startup.